PacktPublishing/In-Memory-Analytics-with-Apache-Arrow-/README.md

 ## Get to Know the Author
 **Matthew Topol**
-is an Apache Arrow contributor and a principal software architect at FactSet Research Systems, Inc. Since joining FactSet in 2009, Matt has worked in both infrastructure and application development, led development teams, and architected large-scale distributed systems for processing analytics on financial data.
+is an Apache Arrow contributor and a Staff Software Engineer at Voltron Data.
+He joined FactSet Research Systems, Inc. in 2009, working in both infrastructure and application development, led development teams, and architected large-scale distributed systems for processing analytics on financial data.
+He recently joined Voltron Data to work full time on the Apache Arrow libraries directly.
 In his spare time, Matt likes to bash his head against a keyboard, develop and run delightfully demented games of fantasy for his victims—er—friends, and share his knowledge with anyone interested enough to listen.
 ### Download a free PDF

  <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>